miyang0628/financial-ai-governance-rag/README.md

 ## Overview

 This repository contains the full experimental pipeline for an LLM-powered RAG chatbot designed to support AI governance decision-making in financial institutions.
-The system integrates three regulatory frameworks and evaluates chatbot responses across a four-axis governance evaluation framework (G1-G4).
+The system integrates five regulatory frameworks and evaluates chatbot responses across a four-axis governance evaluation framework (G1-G4).

+The five frameworks are chosen to separate two variables that a naive study confounds: a regulation's **pre-training exposure** (how visible it is to an LLM from pre-training) and its **regulatory strength** (whether it imposes concrete, enforceable duties).
+NIST and the EU AI Act sit at the high-exposure end; the Korean AI Basic Act and Brazil PL 2338 are low-exposure but high-strength; the Japan AI Promotion Act is low-exposure and low-strength (a promotional statute with no risk classification, no financial-AI duties, and no penalties), serving as a strength control.

 **Key contributions:**
-- A cross-regulatory mapping framework across 18 governance dimensions (NIST AI RMF x EU AI Act x Korean AI Basic Act)
+- A cross-regulatory mapping framework across 18 governance dimensions
-- A domain-specific Q&A dataset (N=300) covering financial AI governance scenarios across three regulatory frameworks
+- A domain-specific Q&A dataset (N=482) covering financial AI governance scenarios across five regulatory frameworks, built on 91 shared scenarios for aligned cross-regulatory comparison
 - A four-axis governance evaluation framework (G1: Accuracy, G2: Safety, G3: Transparency, G4: Compliance)
+- **Two RAG-benefit pathways identified** — an *exposure pathway* (lower pre-training exposure → larger RAG benefit; corpus-frequency exposure vs RAG benefit r = -0.86 across the four non-outlier frameworks) and a *strength pathway* (a promotional statute induces systematic baseline hallucination that retrieval corrects)
+- **Cross-evaluator robustness analysis** showing that LLM-as-judge Safety (G2) scoring carries an evaluator-specific bias that persists across model generation and scale
 - Extended comparative experiment across six retrieval conditions: Baseline, RAG (k=1/3/5), RAG+Query Rewriting, RAG+Re-ranking
 - Model-scale comparison: gpt-4o-mini vs. gpt-4o (n=90 stratified sample)